ghazariann/minik8s/README.md

 **Project branches**：Development is carried out in multiple branches.
 Each functional point corresponds to a Feature branch, and all pushes will be tested by go test.

-**CI/CD***：We added our own Runner through Git Action and wrote a test script for the project to implement CI/CD.
+**CI/CD**：We added our own Runner through Git Action and wrote a test script for the project to implement CI/CD.
 Ensure that the environment is fully initialized before each run.

-1） All  code pushes will be sent to our own server, run unit tests, and directly displayed behind the results of a single push
+1. All  code pushes will be sent to our own server, run unit tests, and directly displayed behind the results of a single push
-2） When a Pr is initiated, the unit test will be automatically run again, and it can be merged only after the test passes 3） After the unit test passes, the executa file is build and published to the bin directory of the machine 4） After the above 2 and 3 are passed, for the case of merging into Master, docker-related images will be built and pushed to dockerhub.
+2. When a Pr is initiated, the unit test will be automatically run again, and it can be merged only after the test passes
+3. After the unit test passes, the executa file is build and published to the bin directory of the machine
+4. After the above 2 and 3 are passed, for the case of merging into Master, docker-related images will be built and pushed to dockerhub.

-**Testing **：: The project files and test files were put in the same folder.
+**Testing**：: The project files and test files were put in the same folder.
 You can run the entire project tests using command `go test ./...`.

 ## Components